Information on the recovery of Tasmania’s visitor economy for the tourism and hospitality industry

 The enduring partnership between industry and government, T21 has been activated to drive the recovery of Tasmania’s tourism and hospitality industry from COVID-19.

 The Premier’s Visitor Economy Advisory Committee is meeting regularly, supported by the T21 Steering Committee and a dedicated T21 Recovery Working Group.
 We’ll be keeping you updated on the priorities and work of these groups regularly.
 Opportunities for how you can be engaged in the process will also be published.

 Taking the first step towards recovery

-It’s important that you make yourself aware of the Stage Three rules which can be found here.
-In reopening for Tasmanians, we all have a responsibility to keep our staff and guests safe in the new COVID-19 environment.
+It’s important that you make yourself aware of the currrent restrictions in place for Tasmania which can be found here.
+We all have a responsibility to keep our staff and guests safe in the new COVID-19 environment.

 Reopening checklist for operators

-- Read www.coronavirus.tas.gov.au to ensure you are aware what is and is not permitted from 12:00 pm, Friday 26 June and what that means for what you can offer.
+- Read www.coronavirus.tas.gov.au to ensure you are aware of what is and is not permitted and what that means for what you can offer.

 - You must have prepared your business to be COVID Safe and have read the guidelines for the tourism industry and hospitality industry.
 If you need additional information or support to develop safety plans you should contact Business Tasmania on 1800 440 026.